 Learn more about David

 David Ohori is a big picture thinker and analyser.
 Raising 6 kids with Carmen and his years of experience helping individuals, couples, families, and teams allows him to see the root issue underneath the emotions of a system.
-He brings a calm presence, spiritual awareness, genuine ability to listen without judgement, and the tools that you need to help yourself.
-His sense of humour will put you at ease and if you ask nicely, or do an amazing magic trick for you!
+His sense of humour will put you at ease and he brings a calm presence, spiritual awareness, genuine ability to listen without judgement, and the tools that you may need to help yourself.

 David's Counselling Approach

 A relationship, a problem, and a solution.

 The counselling relationship is the first step.
 David is pretty easy to get along with, but for therapy to be worth your while and hard-earned cash, you have to get along with him.
 If you and David connect, and as you learn to trust each other, then everything else should only be a matter of time.

 A problem could be anything... but it is often layered.
 This is because every problematic symptom is an attempt to restore something else that's off.
 David will work with you to understand the problem (or problems) that you bring to therapy.
 Because knowing what actually needs to change is key.

 The therapeutic solution that tackles a challenging problem depends on the client.
 The idea is to utilize David's experience and challenging questions to find your path.
 David will match you with the type of therapy that works best for you to shift and move your life towards flourishing.
 But you get to do the heavy lifting.

 For those that are interested...